hai-vr/documentation/docs/products/prefabulous/universal/generate-twist-bones.md

 Each twist bone:
 - Adds one bone to the avatar's main Armature that is used by mesh skinning, and
 - Adds one constraint.
+  - Starting from V2.1.0: If VRChat 3.7.0 or above is installed in the project, we will generate a *VRC Aim Constraint* component instead of a Unity *Aim Constraint*.

 By default, the component adds one twist bone for each arm, making for a total of 2 bones used by mesh skinning, and 2 constraints.